 Dean Petersen is division president of Hughes Marino, an award-winning commercial real estate company specializing in project management, tenant representation and building purchases, with offices across the nation.
 Contact Dean at 1-844-662-6635 or email@example.com to learn more.

-Zane Keith is a project manager for Hughes Marino, an award-winning commercial real estate company specializing in project management, tenant representation and building purchases, with offices across the nation.
-Contact Zane at 1-844-662-6635 or email@example.com to learn more.
+Zane Keith is a senior project manager for Hughes Marino, an award-winning commercial real estate company specializing in project management, tenant representation and building purchases, with offices across the nation.
+Contact Zane at 1-844-662-6635 or firstname.lastname@example.org to learn more.